kshmir/aimage/README.md

 ### SquareAImageView

-The `SquareAImageView` is the same as the `AImageView' class, but it automatically adjusts the height to always equal the width of the view, making it a perfect square.
+The `SquareAImageView` is the same as the `AImageView` class, but it automatically adjusts the height to always equal the width of the view, making it a perfect square.
 It's like dragging the bottom right corner of a window to resize both the width and height of a window.